My recent past.

 I recently (July’17) graduated from The Australian National University(ANU) with a Masters degree in Computer Science, specializing in Artificial Intelligence.
 My current research interests are in scalable directed exploration for Reinforcement Learning, and AI safety.

 I received my Bachelors degree in Electronics and Communication engineering from the University of Kerala, India, back in 2008.
 Subsequently I joined Infosys Ltd. as a software engineer.
-The next six years was spent designing and developing software in a wide range of domains.
+The next six years was spent designing and developing software for a wide range of domains.
 Towards the later years at Infosys, I worked on a proof of concept project that used a Machine Learning algorithm (Fisherfaces) to perform gender classification.
 This project introduced me to the world of Machine Learning, and subsequently Artificial Intelligence (AI).
-In June 2014, I resigned from my job and decided to pursue a Masters degree in Computer Science to orient myself with the aspiration to become an AI researcher.
+Smitten by the promise of AI, I resigned from my job to pursue a Masters degree in Computer Science.